Cyclone Nivar: Severe cyclonic storm makes landfall 40 km east southeast of Puducherry

 Chennai, Nov 25: Torrential rains accompanied by gusty winds lashed several parts of Tamil Nadu and Puducherry on Wednesday, inundating many localities while over one lakh people were moved to shelters as 'Nivar' intensified into a very severe cyclonic storm and is closing in on the coast.

-The severe cyclonic storm Nivar over southwest Bay of Bengal moved west northwards, intensified into a very severe cyclonic storm and lay about 160 km off Chennai and 85 km from Puducherry, the India Meteorological Department said.
-In its latest bulletin, the IMD said the storm was likely to cross the coast between Karaikal in Puducherry and Mamallapuram, about 60 km from here,"during the midnight of November 25 and early hours of 26 November" with a wind speed of 120-130 kmph gusting to 145 kmph.
+The landfall process of very severe cyclonic storm 'Nivar' has commenced and it would cross the coast soon near Puducherry, the India Meteorological Department (IMD) said on Wednesday.
+In its latest bulletin issued at 11.30 pm, the IMD said the landfall process of Nivar has started and the "Centre of cyclone to cross coast near Puducherry within next 3 hours with wind speed of 120-130 kmph gusting to 145 kmph."

+The wall cloud bands in the forward sector are entering into land and the weather system is interacting with the land surface, it said.
+On its Twitter handle, the IMD said, "Very severe cyclonic storm Nivar now lies about 50 km east-southeast of Cuddalore, about 40 km east southeast of Puducherry.
+Landfall process commence.

+Centre of cyclone to cross coast near Puducherry within next 3 hours."
+In another tweet, the department said the landfall process continued.
+Authorities in Tamil Nadu and Puducherry have taken a slew of measures to handle the situation arising out of the cyclonic storm, which has led to heavy rainfall in several regions.

 Cyclone Nivar likely to cross coast tonight, TN CM declares one more day holiday